DragonMinded/naomidoom/README.md

 to add a WAD file to the `romfs/` directory.
 I recommend buying Doom Ultimate from GoG and taking DOOM.WAD from the installed files.

+All features of the original Doom should be present including game loading/saving, options menus, directional sound, WAD auto-discovery and other expected features.
+Note that the Naomi only has 32KB of battery-backed SRAM to work with, so only a small number of game saves will fit.
+There is a fully-featured game settings menu in the Naomi Test Mode including control remapping, various options and the ability to reset defaults and wipe game saves.

+Note that this is neither designed for, nor will ever be coded to take coin drops.
+This is a hobby port and I don't want people making money running this in public based on my hard work.
+Somebody else may do the work to make this happen, but I certainly won't be that person!

 ## Releases

 A precompiled release with the Doom 1 Shareware WAD is available under the `shareware/` directory.
 Load it with Demul or net boot it on your Naomi cabinet to play it!
+As I don't have the rights to distribute commercial versions of Doom, there is no compiled version of Doom Ultimate or other versions.
+If you have the WADs, compile it yourself!

 ## Working WAD Files